Start with the source, not the export

 - Body text needs a contrast ratio of at least 4.5:1 against its background.
 Large text can go to 3:1.

-- Don't rely on colour alone to convey meaning.
+- Do not rely on colour alone to convey meaning.
 Pair colour with text, icons, or patterns.

 - Choose readable typefaces at a sensible size (11-12pt for body text, minimum).

-- Left-align body copy — justified text creates uneven word spacing that's hard for many readers.
+- Left-align body copy; justified text creates uneven word spacing that is hard for many readers.

 10. Language and metadata

 Assistive technology uses the document's language setting to choose the right voice and pronunciation.
-A PDF in English that's tagged as German will be read aloud with a German accent.
+A PDF in English that is tagged as German will be read aloud with a German accent.
+See 3.1.1 Language of Page and 3.1.2 Language of Parts.

 - Set the document language (e.g. English (Australia)) in the source file.

-- Tag passages in other languages so they're announced correctly.
+- Tag passages in other languages so they are announced correctly.

 - Fill in the document title, author, and subject in the file metadata.
 Many screen readers announce the title before anything else.